Mariam Al-Batool Mosque: Public policy

-The mosque is open for the public, including non-Muslims, from 8am to 10pm.
-Traditional Friday prayers are held every Friday at 1pm.
+The mosque is open for the public, including non-Muslims, from 08:00 to 22:00.
+Traditional Friday prayers are held every Friday at 13:00.
 Conservative Muslim customs have to be respected, such as the removal of shoes before entering the mosque, men-only space and women-only space specifically during prayer time, and other Islamic-related customs.

 Catering

 According to Imam Mohammed el-Sadi, the Islamic centre issues certificates for each wedding that takes place on site but these are not considered legitimate by the state and are legally null.
 Wedding ceremonies are celebrated at the mosque, including interfaith ceremonies, but Muslim women are not welcomed to conduct their ceremonies at the mosque if they wed a non-Muslim, while non-Muslim women are told to raise their children as Muslims when marrying a Muslim man and advised before the ceremony takes place at the mosque.
 Imam El Sadi does not encourage mixed-faith marriages as the overwhelming majority of them fail.
-In line with other religious movements on the island, the mosque does not cater or welcome LGBT people and their rights, bringing some controversy in the Maltese political sphere.
+The mosque does not cater or welcome LGBT people and their rights, bringing some controversy in the Maltese political sphere.